Paul Rosbaud

-Paul Rosbaud (18 November 1896 – 28 January 1963), was a metallurgist and scientific adviser for Springer Verlag in Germany before and during World War II.
+Paul Rosbaud (18 November 1896 – 28 January 1963), was an Austrian-born metallurgist and scientific adviser for Springer Verlag in Germany before and during World War II.

 He continued in science publishing after the war with Pergamon Press in Oxford, England.
 In 1986 Arnold Kramish revealed the undercover work of Rosbaud for the British during the war in the book The Griffin.
+The Greatest Untold Espionage Story of World War II.
 It was Rosbaud who dispelled anxiety over a "German atom bomb".

 Education

 Paul Rosbaud was born in Graz, Austria.
-He was an illegitimate son.
-His mother taught piano lessons, and Paul's brother Hans Rosbaud became a famous conductor.
+He was an illegitimate child.
+His mother taught the piano, and Paul's brother Hans Rosbaud became a famous conductor.
 Rosbaud served in the Austrian army during World War I from 1915 to 1918.
-After the war ended his unit was taken as prisoner of war by British forces; this experience ended up giving him a liking of the British.
-He studied chemistry at Darmstadt Technische Hochschule beginning in 1920.
+After the war ended his unit was taken prisoner of war by British forces; this experience gave him a liking for the British.
+He studied chemistry at Technische Hochschule Darmstadt beginning in 1920.
 He continued his studies at Kaiser Wilhelm Institut in Berlin.
-For his doctorate, Rosbaud studied metallurgy with Erich Schmid at Berlin-Charlottenburg Technische Hochschule and in 1925 wrote "On strain hardening of crystals in alloys and cold working", a frequently cited article.
+For his doctorate, Rosbaud studied metallurgy with Erich Schmid at Technische Hochschule Berlin-Charlottenburg, and in 1925 Rosbaud and Schmid wrote "Über Verfestigung von Einkristallen durch Legierung und Kaltreekung" (translated title: "On strain hardening of crystals by alloying and cold stretching"), a frequently cited article.

 Rosbaud then became a "roving scientific talent scout" for the scientific periodical Metallwirtschaft.

-In 1932 he began to work for Springer Verlag.
+In 1932 he began to work for publishing house Springer Verlag.

 Spy for Great Britain

 Through his work at Springer Verlag, Rosbaud knew much of the scientific community in Germany, and as a presumed Nazi, he had sources of vital intelligence relating to weaponry.

 In 1935 he began to work for the journal Naturwissenschaften.

-In 1938 he had his Jewish wife Hilde and their only daughter Angela sent to the UK to keep them safe from Nazi harassment.
-Rosbaud was also invited to stay in the UK, but he decided to keep working in Germany to undermine the Nazi regime.
-In addition to his own, Rosbaud helped a number of other families flee the Nazis, including that of the well known Jewish physicist Lise Meitner.
-He was assisted in his work saving Jews by the fact that he was run as a British agent by Frank Foley, the MI6 station chief in Berlin.
+In 1938, he and his Jewish wife Hilde, and their only daughter Angela, went to the UK to avoid Nazi harassment.
+Rosbaud was invited to stay in the UK, but he decided to keep working in Germany to undermine the Nazi regime.
+In addition to his own family, Rosbaud helped a number of other Jewish families flee the Nazis, including that of the well known physicist Lise Meitner.
+He was assisted in his work saving Jews by the fact that he was being run as a British agent by Frank Foley, the MI6 station chief in Berlin.

 Eric Welsh and presumably also Foley were Rosbaud's contacts in SIS/MI6.

 Before the outbreak of war, Rosbaud hurried into print Otto Hahn's work on nuclear fission in the German science journal Naturwissenschaften in January 1939.
-Rosbaud realized the vast destructive potential of what Hahn, Strassmann and Meitner had discovered, and he was acutely conscious that the fundamental research had been done in Germany.
-He wanted the rest of the world to know of the significance of the work at least as soon as the Nazi planners did.
-By rushing into print with Hahn's manuscript he was able to alert the world community of physicists.
+Rosbaud realized the vast destructive potential of what Hahn, Strassmann and Meitner had discovered, and he was acutely aware that the fundamental research had been done in Germany.
+He wanted the rest of the world to be aware of the significance of the work at least as soon as the Nazi planners did.
+By rushing Hahn's manuscript into print he was able to alert the physics community worldwide.